GearoidDC/100-days-of-code/log.md

 **Thoughts:** Made a lot of progress today got stuck on a few parts though.
 Have to clean up my code but it is looking really well.

 **Link to work:** College work can't show yet

+### Day 14: May 15, 2020
+**Today's Progress**: Read a few more pages of "Clean Code" and add highlights and ajax to rails project

+**Thoughts:** Spent way too much time trying to get stuff to work a certain way when I'm not even asked for it.
+Going to work on just getting the core functioning 100% and if I have time make the improvements want.

+**Link to work:** College work can't show yet